mavryk-network/mavryk-protocol/irmin/README.md

 #### Why is the `irmin` directory not inside the `vendors` one?

-Libraries in `vendors` cannot be dependencies of released Octez packages, because of a technical workaround that may no longer be needed.
+Libraries in `vendors` cannot be dependencies of released Mavkit packages, because of a technical workaround that may no longer be needed.
 See [this thread](https://gitlab.com/tezos/tezos/-/merge_requests/10905#note_1694716679).
 If the build of `vendors` is changed in the future to allow for such libraries, it may be pertinent to move the `irmin` directory there.

-#### Why are the `irmin` libraries in a separate `octez-internal-libs` package, instead of e.g. `octez-libs`?
+#### Why are the `irmin` libraries in a separate `mavkit-internal-libs` package, instead of e.g. `mavkit-libs`?

 The `irmin` libraries need to remain under the ISC license.
-Most Octez packages such as `octez-libs` don't have this license.
-That's why the `octez-internal-libs` package has been created with the ISC license.
+Most Mavkit packages such as `mavkit-libs` don't have this license.
+That's why the `mavkit-internal-libs` package has been created with the ISC license.